 The Broome County EMC coordinates our clean up only once a year in October so don't miss out!
 Do you have a group that would like to help clean our waterways?
 The EMC will work with your group to select a site and arrange trash collection on the day of the cleanup.
 We will also provide you with some basic supplies including trash bags and gloves (these are vinyl exam gloves, not heavy duty work gloves).
 If you are an individual that would like to participate, please register and we can arrange for you to join one of the other groups.

 Here are the steps for your group to join us in cleaning our streams and rivers:

 - Organize your team

-- Designate a captain who will work with EMC staff and coordinate volunteers in your group.
+- Designate a Stream Captain who will work with EMC staff and coordinate volunteers in your group.

 - Register your team online.

-- Work with staff to confirm a cleanup location.
+- Work with the EMC 's Riverbank Committee to confirm a cleanup location for your team.